tipam/pi3d/ReadMe.rst

 #.  **Download, Extract and install**

+    There are various possibilities depending on the machine, what's already installed and whether you want to work with some of the latest additions.

     If you have pip installed you should be able to open a terminal and type::